egonzalezbu/epson_rpi_wheezy/README.md

-# EPSON XP-230 Series Drivers for Raspberry Pi (armhf Wheezy)
+# EPSON XP-230 Series ImageScan V3 for Raspberry Pi (armhf Wheezy)
 Drivers ImageScan V3 for Epson XP-230 Series Printers compiled for RPI Wheezy

 I couldn't compile the drivers in the RPI 3 because memory issues, so I've used Cross Compiling in a ubuntu laptop.